micropython/micropython/docs/psoc6/quickref.rst

 The PSoC6 port also supports :ref:`machine.ADCBlock <machine.ADCBlock>` API to have control over the ADC configuration.
 Currently

-PSoC6 supports only 1 12-bit SAR ADC.
-The channel to pin mapping can be found in respective :ref:`Supported boards <psoc6_general>` section.
+PSoC6 supports only 1 SAR ADC with the channel to pin mapping available in respective pinout diagrams.

 .. note::
     Arbitrary connection of ADC channels to GPIO is not supported.
 Specifying a pin that is not connected to this block,